elastic/cloud-on-k8s/docs/design/0006-certificate-management.md

   * Each node should have its own private key, signed by a CA.
   * Private keys for both nodes and CA should be stored in such a way they very hard to obtain and/or decipher.
   * Certificate rotation should be easily doable by design.
-  * ES pods should not access the kubernetes API directly.
+  * ES pods should not access the Kubernetes API directly.
 * Ease of use
   * Human operator intervention in running the operator regarding certificate management should be restricted as a minimum (ideally, the human operator should not care at all).
 * Cluster impact